pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 ## Identifiers of Stock Color Palettes

-All stock color palettes are sub-modules of `pentaho/visual/color/palettes`.
+All stock color palettes are sub-modules of the `pentaho/visual/color/palettes` module.
 For example, `pentaho/visual/color/palettes/nominalPrimary`,
 is the identifier of the default discrete color palette.